dejanu/istio-demo/notes.md

 ## Important Notes

 Technically Kubernetes implements sidecar containers as a special case of init containers (check Kubernetes v1.28: Introducing native sidecar containers)

+## Gateways, gateways, gateways

+A Kubernetes Ingress Resources exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.